 These services also have an indirect benefit for the families of isolated people, who are often relieved to know there is someone providing support and companionship to their loved one.
 The charity relies heavily on volunteer input – and volunteering itself reduces loneliness, improves connectedness with the local community, develops skills and improves confidence.

-In October 2016 the charity was overwhelmed with referrals to the service, and struggling to cope with a backlog of over 40 vulnerable people on a waiting list.
-At the same time, a new supply of willing volunteers had opened up via a new local befriending website Ami – but staff were unable to train and match them quickly enough.
+In October 2016 the charity was overwhelmed with referrals to the service, and struggling to cope with a backlog of 50 vulnerable people on a waiting list.
+At the same time, a new supply of willing volunteers had opened up – but staff were unable to train and match them quickly enough.

 Deciding that decisive action was needed, Archway’s CEO Sheila Furlong applied to OCF’s Step Change Fund for the cost of a part-time volunteer coordinator.
-A new staff member was appointed in the role in April 2017, and has since been undertaking a review and streamlining of the systems to improve efficiency and ensure long-term sustainability.
+A new staff member was appointed in the role in April 2017.
+In four months, 11 befriending matches were made, and by May 2019, 114 volunteer places had been filled.
+Volunteers are taken through the recruitment process more swiftly, and the charity has since undertaken a review and streamlining of the systems to improve efficiency and ensure long-term sustainability.

 Thanks to the generosity of several regular large-scale donors, plus a host of volunteer panellists and project managers, the Step Change Fund has become one of OCF’s central grants programmes.
-We are now looking to build on the Step Change model to offer funding and non-financial support to groups undertaking ambitious, long-term beneficiary work that addresses some of the major social problems we identified in our Oxfordshire Uncovered research.
+The Step Change model has inspired other programmes to offer funding and non-financial support to groups undertaking ambitious, long-term beneficiary work, in particular, OCF’s Recover Stronger grants during the COVID-19 pandemic.